 The content of the skills test can vary slightly depending on the state that you’re in.
 However, each state includes hand washing as a skill, so it’s absolutely necessary that you master that skill.
 Additionally, recording measurements like blood pressure, respiration, radial pulse, and urine output are nearly universal and should be practiced until you are completely confident in your ability to perform each.
 Lastly, being able to demonstrate an understanding of indirect care (i.e. the is another expected skill in basically every state.
 Understanding residents’ rights and infection control tend to be the most important topics tested as far as indirect care skills.

 It’s important to note that different states use different testing providers, and some use more than one, so you’ll want to review the guidelines provided by your CNA program and their testing provider to make sure the skills you’re studying and practicing align perfectly with your state’s requirements.
-The three main testing providers are Prometric, Headmaster and Pearson Vue.
+The three main testing providers are Prometric and Headmaster.
 Seven states fall outside of these three main providers and utilize universities, private providers or the American Red Cross to administer the skills examination.

 More Provider Specific Information